HomeFrance-StartupsWorth reading: Kontest, Glossybox, Mojang, Payleven

 Worth reading: Kontest, Glossybox, Mojang, Payleven

-There are so many interesting stories out there and unfortunately we don’t have the time to cover all of them.
-With our section “Worth reading” we provide you (once in a while) with some links to interesting articles of other publications:
+There are so many interesting stories out there, and unfortunately we don’t have the time to cover all of them.
+With our section “Worth reading”, we provide you once in a while with some links to interesting articles from other publications:

 kontest-logoParis-based startup Kontest has raised a seed round of €600K from 3T Capital and Priceminister Co-founder Olivier Mathiot.
-Founded in 2010, Kontest today offers multi-platform, multi-device contests, so that contest organizers can reach their audience no matter which device or social network they use.
-Visit Rudebaguette to find out more about Kontest and their seed round.
+Founded in 2010, Kontest today offers multi-platform, multi-device contests, so that contest organisers can reach their audience no matter which device or social network they use.
+Visit Rudebaguette to find out more about Kontest and their seed round (Update – May 2023: The article seems to be not visible anymore, and we therefore deactivated the original link).

-GlossyBox-logoGlossybox, the Birchbox clone of Rocket Internet, is getting smaller.
-Just a few months after stopping its operations in Brasil and Italy, Glossybox, which offers a monthly subscription service for beauty samples, most recently sold it’s business in Spain and the Netherlands.
+GlossyBox-logoGlossybox, a Birchbox clone company from Rocket Internet, is reducing in sizer.
+Just a few months after halting operations in Brazil and Italy, Glossybox, which offers a monthly subscription service for beauty samples, most recently sold it’s business in Spain and The Netherlands.
 For more info (in German) visit Gruenderszene.

-Mojang-logoMojang, the creators of Minecraft, told the WSJ that their revenue has increased 38% over last year to € 234 million.
-Mojang has 40 employees, most of which are in their Sodermalm, Stockholm office.
+Mojang-logoMojang, the creators of Minecraft, recently told the WSJ that their revenue has increased 38% over last year to € 234 million.
+Mojang has 40 employees, most of whom are in their Sodermalm, Stockholm office.
 Over 14 million people in total have bought the €20 PC or Mac version of the game, which has accounted for 38% of last year’s revenue.
-ArcticStartup has even more numbers for you.
+ArcticStartup has even more numbers for you (Update – May 2023: The article seems to be not visible anymore, and we therefore deactivated the original link).

-Payleven-logoPayleven, which began life as Rocket Internet’s Square clone for Europe, will later this year bring out a mobile point-of-sale (mPOS) card reader that accepts contactless payments using near-field communication (NFC) technology.
-For more details visit GigaOm.
+Payleven-logoPayleven, which began life as a clone of the company ‘Square’ in Europe (created by Rocket Internet), will later this year bring out a mobile point-of-sale (mPOS) card reader that accepts contactless payments using near-field communication (NFC) technology.
+For more details visit GigaOm (Update – May 2023: The article seems to be not visible anymore, and we therefore deactivated the original link).

 - Advertisement -